-How to Embed Excel in HTML and in WordPress
+How to Embed Excel in HTML and WordPress (Step-by-Step Guide)

 First, let us review the four main advantages of using and embedding Excel in HTML or WordPress: